-- (1) The National Assembly consists of no fewer than 350 and no more than 400 women and men elected as members in terms of an electoral system that - - (a) is prescribed by national legislation; - (b) is based on the national common voters roll; - (c) provides for a minimum voting age of 18 years; and - (d) results in general, in proportional representation. - (2) An Act of Parliament must provide a formula for determining the number of members of the National Assembly.
+- (a) is prescribed by national legislation; - (b) is based on the national common voters roll; - (c) provides for a minimum voting age of 18 years; and - (d) results in general, in proportional representation. - (2) An Act of Parliament must provide a formula for determining the number of members of the National Assembly.